lydiazheng/310_KB/README.md

 C++ language for the whole program
 -------------------------------------------------------------------------------------------------------------

-Instruction on running the program:
+Instructions on running the program:

-1. Users should put the node data in the data.txt.
+Step 1: Users should put the node data in the data.txt.

 	The fomula should look like the example provided below: